oleh-sedletskyi/coder-dojo/blog-project.md

 				- Introduction to Python programming language, REPL and some of its features
 				- Using Python with some libraries to convert Markdown documents into HTML and embed it into HTML templates
 	- HTML+CSS
 		- Basic HTML & CSS will be used to create index and article pages templates.
-For anyone who wants to make the HTML look pretty out of the box we can use simple CSS library, like [Pico CSS](https://picocss.com)
+For anyone who wants to make the HTML look pretty out of the box we can use a simple CSS library, like [Pico CSS](https://picocss.com)
 	- Git
 		- Introduction to Git version control system to keep history of the project evolution.
 If command line is overwhelming at the beginning, we can use some GUI client like [GitKraken](https://www.gitkraken.com)
 	- GitHub (with GitHub Pages & Actions)